List of Gintama characters: Tae Shimura

+Otose

 Otose (お登勢), whose real name is Ayano Terada (寺田 綾乃, Terada Ayano), is Gintoki's landlady.
 Despite constant arguments over Gintoki's general inability to pay his rent, she is confident in his defense of her.
 They both met shortly after the end of the war between samurais and Amanto when Gintoki swore to protect her after he ate food offerings that were meant for her dead husband.
 She was very pretty when she was young and worked at a restaurant.
 She secretly fed poor children dumplings for free, and was fired.
 She is one of the four "emperors" that rule the Kabuki District and has the personal title "Empress of the Kabuki District".